mne-tools/mne-python/doc/references.rst

 activity," Neuron, vol. 26, pp. 55-67, 2000.

-A. K. Liu, A. M. Dale, and J. W. Belliveau, "Monte Carlo simulation studies of EEG and MEG localization accuracy," Hum Brain Mapp, vol. 16, pp. 47-62, 2002.
+A. K. Liu, A. M. Dale, and J. W. Belliveau, "Monte Carlo simulation studies of EEG and MEG localization accuracy," Human Brain Mapping, vol. 16, pp. 47-62, 2002.

-F. H. Lin, J. W. Belliveau, A. M. Dale, and M. S. Hamalainen, "Distributed current estimates using cortical orientation constraints," Hum Brain Mapp, vol. 27, pp. 1-13, 2006.
+F. H. Lin, J. W. Belliveau, A. M. Dale, and M. S. Hamalainen, "Distributed current estimates using cortical orientation constraints," Human Brain Mapping, vol. 27, pp. 1-13, 2006.

 T. F. Oostendorp, J. Delbeke, and D. F. Stegeman, "The conductivity of the human skull: results of in vivo and in vitro measurements,"